cyber-valley/cvland/pages/gender optimization.md

 		- a larger female population might lead to overdependence on social welfare systems
 		- especially if many women are single or supporting children without partners
 		- we are going to handle this using
-	- polyculture
+	- ethical and moral considerations
 		- acceptance of polygamous form or relations as social norm
-	- ethical and moral considerations
 		- the intentional manipulation of gender ratios and related social policies
 		- might raise ethical concerns, leading to resistance or backlash from certain segments of society
 	- long-term sustainability
 		- maintaining such a ratio over generations could prove challenging
 		- especially if external factors (e.g., migration, cultural shifts, economic crises) disrupt the balance
+		- so the ratio must be carefully maintained and decreased on saturation
 	- social engineering risks
 		- the level of social engineering required to maintain a stable 3:1 ratio
 		- seems to involve significant interventions in personal and societal choices,